GoogleChrome/web.dev/src/site/content/en/blog/structured-clone/index.md

 ### Features and limitations

-Structured Cloning addresses many (although not all) shortcomings of the `JSON.stringifty()` technique.
-Structured Cloning can handle cyclical data structures, support many built-in data types and is generally more robust and often faster.
+Structured cloning addresses many (although not all) shortcomings of the `JSON.stringify()` technique.
+Structured cloning can handle cyclical data structures, support many built-in data types and is generally more robust and often faster.

 However, it still has some limitations that may catch you off-guard: